 with no region.
 They are meant to play on all DVD players.
 These

-discs are often illegal, coming from firms who have not licensed
+discs are sometimes illegal, coming from firms who have not licensed

 the material, however that is not always the case.